The Friendly PC Model Legal Framework in Healthcare

 Indemnification Agreement

 This agreement is designed to protect the physician PC owner from many liabilities associated with their role.
 Some of these liabilities include potential claims against the PC owner (from patients or others) based on their role owning and overseeing the practice entities.
 With the indemnification agreement, the MSO agrees to take liability for claims that are not covered by the physician PC owner’s malpractice insurance and Directors & Officers (D&O) liability insurance.
 It's a safeguard ensuring that while the PC owner fulfills their responsibilities, they are not unduly exposed to legal risks.
-Without this protection, a friendly PC owner might be more reluctant to partner with the practice and step into the ownership role.
+Without this protection, a physician PC owner might be more reluctant to partner with the practice and step into the ownership role.

 Security Agreement